-- 1 Rape

-- 2 Sexual Slavery

 - 3 Forced Prostitution

 - 4 Forced Pregnancy

 - 5 Forced Sterilization/Abortion

 - 6 Sexual Mutilation

 - 7 Sexual Torture

-Note: Coder should only include forms of sexual violence committed by actors included in the dataset (i.e. not sexual violence forms by actors that are not defined as actors in the dataset).
+Note: Coders should only include forms of sexual violence committed by actors included in the dataset (i.e. not sexual violence forms by actors that are not defined as actors in the dataset).
 Sexual abuse and sexual molestation are considered forms of sexual torture.
-The form variables are not mutually exclusive, as there can be various types of sexual violence committed in a conflict-actor-year.
+The form variables are not mutually exclusive, as there can be various types of sexual violence committed in a conflict-actoryear.

-A forthcoming dataset by Logan Dumaine, Professor Elisabeth Jean Wood, Professor Ragnhild Nordås, and Maria Gargiulo builds on these data to compile information about the seven different forms of sexual violence perpetrated by conflict actors in armed conflicts between 1989 and 2015, including a measure of reported prevalence for each individual form.
-That dataset is called the Repertoires of Sexual Violence in Armed Conflict Dataset (RSVAC).
+A separate forthcoming dataset by Logan Dumaine, Elisabeth Jean Wood, Ragnhild Nordås, and Maria Gargiulo builds on these data to compile information about the seven different forms of sexual violence perpetrated by conflict actors in armed conflicts between 1989 and 2015, including a measure of reported prevalence for each individual form.
+That dataset is called the Repertoires of Sexual Violence in Armed Conflict Dataset (RSVAC) and will be released in 2021.